Skip to main content

 • SMO 5: International Public Sector Accounting Standards

-As it has no legal responsibility for adopting public sector accounting standards, CPA Canada uses its best efforts to promote adoption and implementation of strong public sector accounting and reporting standards for use by governments and other public sector entities in Canada.
-It does so by providing financial and human resources to support the work of the Public Sector Accounting Board (PSAB).
-The PSAB has adopted accrual standards based on the IPSAS.
+CPA Canada has no legal responsibility for adopting public sector accounting standards but continues to use its best endeavors to support the adoption and implementation of high-quality public sector accounting standards in Canada.
+It does so primarily through financial and technical support for the Public Sector Accounting Board (PSAB), which develops the CPA Canada Public Sector Accounting Handbook for governments and public sector entities.

 Current Status: Sustain